leggw/RPi-Camera/README.md

 # Raspberry Pi Camera Controller

-This project is a Python-based application that allows you to control a Raspberry Pi camera using physical buttons and LEDs connected to the GPIO pins.
+This project is a Python-based application that allows you to control a Raspberry Pi camera using physical buttons connected to the GPIO pins with LEDs for feedback.
 The application uses the `picamzero` library to capture images and videos, and the `gpiozero` library to handle button and LED control.
-You can toggle between different modes (image capture and video recording) and control basic camera functionality like HDMI output.
+You can toggle between different modes (image capture and video recording) and control basic camera functionality with HDMI output to preview images.

 ## Features
 - **Capture Images**: Press a button to capture images, which are saved in the `media/` directory.